zosconnect/zosconnect-node/README.md

 #### Managing Items
 APIs, Services and API Requesters can be retrieved and managed either by getting a list of all the installed items, or by getting a particular item by name.
 Once the application as an Object representing that item it can be further managed by calling methods on that Object.

+### Migrating from Version 3

+With the deprecation of the request module the dependencies of this module have been updated.
+The only change is the type of the options object passed into the zosconnect has changed from a `request.optionsWithUri` to a `http.RequestOptions | https.RequestOptions`

 ### Module Long Term Support Policy
   This module adopts the [Module Long Term Support (LTS)](http://github.com/CloudNativeJS/ModuleLTS) policy, with the following End Of Life (EOL) dates: